 Technical challenges of expanding edge networks closer to end-users

-A number of opinions surfaced about the technical challenges of tomorrow’s networks and data centres.
+A number of opinions surfaced about the technical challenges of tomorrow’s networks and data centers.

 Some of the questions included: what are the technical challenges of expanding edge networks closer to end-users; what and where is the edge; who are the end-users; is the edge really expanding; why does it want to be closer to users; what are those technical challenges and how are they being resolved?

-There are four key principals that drive design and urbanism which also seem to apply to various data centre types.
+There are four key principals that drive design and urbanism which also seem to apply to various data center types.